 One of the things I love about this simple soup is that it is so quick and easy to put together.
 Just add everything to the crock pot and walk away.
-It’s perfect when you don’t have the time (or the energy) to do anything else.
+The slow cooker does all the work—it's perfect when you don't have the time (or the energy) to do anything else.

 - 1 teaspoon apple cider vinegar

-- 1 tablespoon herbes de Provence, or several sprigs fresh herbs
+- 1 tablespoon herbs de Provence or several sprigs fresh herbs

 - 1 teaspoon sea salt